UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 ```{index} scaling
 ```

-When using $K$-nearest neighbor classification, the *scale* of each variable (i.e., its size and range of values) matters.
+When using K-nearest neighbors classification, the *scale* of each variable (i.e., its size and range of values) matters.
 Since the classifier predicts classes by identifying observations nearest to it, any variables with a large scale will have a much larger effect than variables with a small